Space

 How did you cook?
 Did you have Nutella like Artemis II?

-Can you bring coffee to Mars?
+Can coffee be taken to Mars?

 Cargando